tomato42/tls13-spec/draft-ietf-tls-tls13.md

 server_key
 : The long-term DH key that is being established for this configuration.

-zero_rt_id
-: The identifier for the 0-RT context (if any) being established by this handshake.
+early_data_allowed
+: Whether the client may send data in its first flight (see {{early-data-indication}}).
 {:br }

-The semantics of this message are to establish a shared state between the client and server for a configuration of type known_configuration with the key specified in key and with the handshake parameters negotiated by this handshake.
-If a non-empty zero_rt_id is established, then the client can use a 0-RT handshake as shown in Figure 3.
+The semantics of this message are to establish a shared state between the client and server for use with the "known_configuration" extension with the key specified in key and with the handshake parameters negotiated by this handshake. [[OPEN ISSUE: Should this allow some sort of parameter negotiation?]]

+When the ServerConfiguration message is sent, the server MUST also send a Certificate message and a CertificateVerify message, even if the "known_configuration" extension was used for this handshake, thus requiring a signature over the configuration before it can be used by the client.

 ###  Server Certificate Verify